Pierlam/Lexerow/README.md

 Each time the cell value in column B is blank, the int value 0 is set in place.
 The execution will stop automatically after the last row was processed.

-This a very basic script with few instructions to manage this standard case, but of course it's possible to create more complex, more precise script to manage all your specific cases.
+This a very basic script with few instructions to manage this standard case, but of course it's possible to create more complex scripts to manage all your specific cases.

 ## A C# program to execute the script